rnelsonchem/gcmstools/docs/install.rst

 *Uninstall*

-Uninstallation of *gcmstools* is identical regardless of the installation method used above.
+Uninstallation of *gcmstools* is trivial.

 .. code::